 Hats off to you, The King of Dub.
 By programing and wiring everything needed to make this work, you took DIY to the next level.
 For underachieving slackers like us that lack the engineering ability, we’ll probably just stick the tried and true aftermarket upgrades though.

-For more details click here or scroll through the photo gallery above.
+For more details click here or scroll through the photo gallery below.